 While it’s easy to walk on with snow boots, I’d recommend wearing microspikes.
 You can buy them in outdoor stores or rent crampons in Backtrax in Banff (15CAD/day).

 Wear warm clothes as it can get around -15C and lower.
 You’re hiking in the canyon, after all, so don’t count on the sun to warm you up.
 A warm jacket, hat and gloves are a necessity.

 The climate is very dry, so more bearable than a wet environment but still cold.
 In winter, I suggest visiting in the middle of the day when temperatures are highest.

 A guided tour in Johnston Canyon is available, departing from Banff.
-However, you don’t need a guide for this hike.
-Maybe if you don’t have a car and crampons, this might be a good option.
+However, the guide is not mandatory to access Johnston Canyon in winter.
+If you don’t have a car and crampons, then the Johnston Canyon Ice Walk tour might be a good option.

 Johnston Canyon cave

 It’s a beautiful spot to explore in winter located before you reach the Upper Falls.

 Beware that it’s forbidden to enter the cave during summer when the signs indicate the closure.
 It is due to the restoration of the area and protection of nesting black swifts.
 Parks Canada is regularly on patrol giving fines to disrespectful visitors.

 How to get from Banff to Johnston Canyon